 We all want the best for our trees.
 They are a valuable part of the landscape, and we feel a strong attachment to them.
-Finding the right company to trust with their care can feel overwhelming.
-However, establishing a long-term relationship with the right tree care professionals can pay off.
-Working with the same people each year allows homeowners to develop a plan based on their long-term goals.
-Additionally, they can enjoy peace of mind knowing who to call if something unexpected happens, such as storm damage or disease.
+Finding the right company to trust with their care can feel overwhelming, however, establishing a long-term relationship with the right tree care professionals can pay off.

-- remove dead or hazardous branches
+- Remove dead or hazardous branches

-- improve the tree’s form, or shape, as it grows
+- Improve the tree’s form, or shape, as it grows

-- meet homeowner needs, such as keeping space cleared from homes, buildings, or walkways
+- Meet homeowner needs, such as keeping space cleared from homes, buildings, or walkways

 - Ask if the job includes a full clean up.